HomeTop Headlines233 Dead, 103 Missing After Storm Annihilates Region

 Mai Anh, a bakery owner, evacuated the area with her family to find shelter at her parents’ house.
 She returned on Thursday to examine the state of her shop, only to find over two feet of water still inside.
 She observed that running her business under such conditions was unfeasible, as the entire stock in her store had been destroyed.

-The Center for Strategic and International Studies predicts that although 95% of businesses in Haiphong were expected to restart some operations by September 10th, the restoration efforts will likely lead to decreased production for the subsequent weeks or months.
+The Center for Strategic and International Studies predicts that although 95% of businesses in Haiphong were expected to restart some operations, the restoration efforts would likely lead to decreased production for the subsequent weeks or months.

 - Advertisement -